phil-mansfield/symphony/docs/source/symlib_documentation.rst

 .. function:: symlib.read_tree(sim_dir, var_names)

-   Reads about the time-dependent properties of every halo in the simulation, not just the subhalos of the central in a "depth-first merger tree" format.
+   Reads the time-dependent properties of every halo in the simulation, not just the subhalos of the target host in a "depth-first merger tree" format.

    The user supplies a list of variable names and a single, 1D array is returned for each variable.
-Each element of each array is a halo at a specific snapshot, and these arrays are ordered in a way which encodes which halos evolve and merge into which other halos.
-To decode this structure, you will need to use the results of :func:`symlib.read_branches`, which breaks the tree into smaller structures called branches.
+Each element of each array is a halo at a specific snapshot, and these arrays are ordered in a way that encodes which halos evolve and merge into which other halos.
+To decode this structure, you will need to use the results of :func:`symlib.read_branches`, which breaks the tree into smaller structures, or "branches."

    The full strucutre of this merger tree is too large of a topic to be covered here.
 A writeup can be found on the :doc:`Getting Started <getting_started>` page.